apaydev/dotfiles/README.md

 ## Requirements

+### TODO: Divide all of this into sections and add missing links

 - cURL and wget: For downloading files from the internet.
 - [bat](https://github.com/sharkdp/bat): A cat clone with syntax highlighting and Git integration.
 - [Git](https://git-scm.com/): For repository-cloning related tasks.